The Best Dog Toothbrushes (Review) in 2020

 - Select the Right Equipment

 Before you get started on the task of brushing your dog’s teeth, you need to have all the right equipment ready to go.
 First, select your dog toothbrush.
 If you want to have all your bases covered, you should get a regular toothbrush and finger toothbrushes too.
-Choose a dog-friendly toothpaste rather than one which has been designed for humans, as this is not meant to be swallowed and can end up causing stomach upsets.
+Also choose a dog-friendly toothpaste rather than one which has been designed for humans, as this is not meant to be swallowed and can end up causing stomach upsets.
 Bear in mind that the equipment needs to be comfortable for you to use, as well as pleasant for your dog.

 - Keep Your Dog Calm